astropuffin/oakmtg.club/content/english/candidates/dollene-jones.md

 ### Updates and corrections:

-*An earlier version of this candidate profile used a photo of someone else instead of the candidate.
-We updated this profile on 10/9/2020 with the correct photo.
+*An earlier version of this candidate profile used a photo of one of Dollene Jones' supporters instead of Dollene Jones.
+We updated this profile on 10/9/2020 with a photo of Dollene Jones.
 We regret the error.*